Think you already know everything about the iPhone camera?

 Unfortunately, there’s no way to turn off the noise permanently.
 Instead, you have two ways to prevent the sound.
 You can either use the Mute switch on the side of your device, or you can use the volume buttons to turn the volume off completely.

 If you use the latter, you need to do it before you open the camera app since the volume buttons will take a photo in the app.
-Learn more about turning off the camera sound on iPhones.

 7. Change the Exposure Bias

 Earlier, we explained how you could manually lock the exposure to prevent your device from automatically overriding it.
 But how you can you change the exposure bias?

 It’s easy.
 To begin, open the camera app and tap anywhere on the screen to bring up the focus point.